ruialexrib/Programatica.Auth.SAML.ServiceProviderUtils/README.md

     return Redirect(redirectUrl);
 }
 ```
-### Step 2 - Create an endpoint to handle the assertion... this endpoint is the Aseertion Consumer Service... the url where the IDP will delivery (post) the authenticated user attributes
+### Step 2 - Create an endpoint to handle the assertion...
+This endpoint is the Aseertion Consumer Service... the url where the IDP will delivery (post) the authenticated user attributes
 ```
 [HttpPost]
 public async Task<ActionResult> Acs()